halide/atom/README.md

 # atomic-halide package

 An Atom editor package for rapid development of simple Halide imaging language pipelines.
+See [this demo][demo] to see it in action.

 Purpose
 -------